-Climbing and access information for this peak is found on page 333.
+Climbing and access information for this peak is on Page 333 of the book.
 Set forth below is an extensive update provided by Livingston Douglas which includes three routes.
-His North Ridge Route is the first recorded ascent of that ridge.
+His north ridge route is the first recorded ascent of that ridge.

-Red Rock Mountain is located 1.2 miles north northwest of Mount Jefferson and stands directly on the Continental Divide.
-Like Jefferson, due to the swing of the divide, Montana is to the south of the summit and Idaho to the north.
-Climb the peak by following the divide for 1.5 miles from the Mount Jefferson summit.
+Red Rock Mountain is located 1.2 miles NNW of Mount Jefferson and sits directly on the Continental Divide.
+Like Jefferson, due to the curvature of the Divide, Montana is to the south of the summit and Idaho is to the north.
+Climb the peak by following the Divide for 1.5 miles from the summit of Mount Jefferson.
 USGS Mount Jefferson

 Red Rock Mountain by Livingston Douglas